Simon Bridges responds to Jami-Lee Ross' 'corrupt' claim

 He named the donor as Zhang Wiyun.

-The donation that he alleges is corrupt is separate from the donations that were discussed in a TV interview yesterday, he said.
+The donation that he alleges is corrupt was separate from the donations that were discussed in a TV interview yesterday, he said.

 He alleged Todd McClay was also aware of the $100,000 donation, and National Party general manager Greg Hamilton also knew about it.